UrsaDK/git-gpg/README.md

 # Git-GPG

-Git extension that allows secure storage of sensitive information within a repository by using GPG to transparently encrypting / decrypting file content.
-Once encrypted, the information within the file becomes only available to the authorised users.
+Git extension that allows secure storage of sensitive information within a repository.
+This is achieved by transparently encrypting / decrypting files with GPG: the files are stored encrypted within the repository, but authorised users see decrypted content when the files are checked out locally.
+The tool works in a completely transparent manner and requires neither input from the user, nor changes to the user workflow.

 - [Requirements](#requirements)